-In 1900 The Empire Theatre was to become The Hippodrome Theatre in which was a circus, with The Louis Tussaud Waxwork Exhibition in the basement.
-Blackpool has had its fair share of circuses in the town, as well as the Tower in 1894 and the Hippodrome in 1900, there was also a circus on the site of the Grand Theatre which was run by Thomas Sergenson for several years.
-After meeting the Victorian theatre architect Frank Matcham, he decided to demolish the circus and with the help of his friend Frank Matcham they built the Grand Theatre and presented it as being the “prettiest theatre in all the land” and it still is in my opinion.
+In 1900 The Empire Theatre was to become The Hippodrome Theatre.
+In it was a circus, and The Louis Tussaud Waxwork Exhibition in the basement.
+Blackpool has had its fair share of circuses.

+As well as the Tower which began in 1894 and the Hippodrome in 1900, there was also a circus on the site of the Grand Theatre.
+Thomas Sergenson ran The Grand for several years.
+After meeting the Victorian theatre architect Frank Matcham, he decided to demolish the circus and with the help of his friend Frank Matcham they built the Grand Theatre.
+It was presented as the “prettiest theatre in all the land” and it still is in our opinion.

 Taken over by ABC

-The ABC increased the seating capacity to 2,820 although they still showed live performance on the stage, with The Crazy Gang and George Formby.
-They would also show silent films and the latest news reels from abroad.
+ABC increased the seating capacity to 2,820.
+Along with films, they still showed live performance on the stage, including The Crazy Gang and George Formby.
+Theatre goers could see silent films and the latest news reels from abroad.

-On 31st May 1963 The ABC Theatre opened with the Summer Season Stage Show “Holiday Carnival” starring Cliff Richard and The Shadows.
+On 31st May 1963 The ABC Theatre opened, with the Summer Season Stage Show “Holiday Carnival” starring Cliff Richard and The Shadows.

 Peter Holden emailed Live Blackpool to add “I took a group of budding DJs to the Syndicate and we were told by our guide that the revolving dance floor was made from the original stage.
-So everyone stood in a spot that Paul or John etc (the Beatles) had once stood in, possibly.”
+So everyone stood in a spot that Paul or John etc (the Beatles) had once stood in.
+Possibly.”